-Exactly because of its transcendental character this juridical mode cannot be determined per genus proximum et differentias specificas, as Stammler still held, since a genuine transcendental experiential mode is by its very nature of an ultimate generic character.
+And exactly because of its transcendental character this juridical mode cannot be determined per genus proximum et differentias specificas, as Stammler still holds, since a genuine transcendental experiential mode is by its very nature of an ultimate generic character.
 Its modal structure is a dynamic meaning-structure, in which the center is the structural nuclear moment which I call the "modal meaning-nucleus" of the juridical aspect of experience, and which guarantees the irreducibility of this modality with respect to others.
-But this nuclear moment can reveal its own dynamic character of meaning only in indissoluble coherence with a series of "analogical" meaning-moments that refer either back, or forward, to all those modal aspects that occupy an earlier, respectively later, position in the transcendental-temporal order of our experience.
-These analogical moments of meaning, to be distinguished into retrospective or retrocipatory and anticipatory ones, assure the unbreakable meaning-bond between the juridical and the other modes of experience, viz. those of numerical quantity, space, (extensive) movement, energy, the biotic, the sensitive, the analytical, the cultural-historical, the symbolic, the mode of social intercourse, the economic, the aesthetic, the moral and the pistical (i.e. the experiential mode of faith).
-But their modal meaning is here qualified by the modal meaning-nucleus of the juridical mode of experience, and may therefore never be confused with the modal meaning of the correlate structural moments of non-juridical modalities.
-In this way the modal structure of the juridical aspect reflects the entire order and inter-modal meaning-coherence of the transcendental modes of experience, as is also the case in the modal structure of the other aspects of experience.
+But this nuclear moment can reveal its own dynamic character of meaning only in indissoluble coherence with a series of "analogical" meaning-moments that refer back, or forward, to all those modal aspects that occupy an earlier, respectively later, position in the transcendental -temporal order of our experience.
+These analogical (which I call retrocipatory, respectively anticipatory) moments of meaning, assure the unbreakable meaningbond between the juridical and other modes of experience, viz those of numerical quantity, space, (extensive) movement, energy, the biotic, the sensitive, the analytical, the cultural-historical, the symbolic, the mode of social interccurse, the economic, the aesthetic, the moral and the pistical i.e. the experiential mode of (faith).
+But their modal meaning is here qualified by the modal meaning-nucleus of the juridical mode of experience, and may therefore never be confused with the modal meaning of the correlate modal structural moments of non-juridical modalities.
+In this way the modal structure of the juridical aspect reflects the entire order and inter-modal meaning-coherence of the transcendental modes of experience, as it also the case in the modal structure of the other aspects of experience.

-Quite distinct from these, the transcendental-structural principles that determine the typical inner character of the various social areas are, as mentioned earlier, principles of individuality-structures.
+Quite distinct from these, the transcendental-structural principles that determine the typical inner character of the various social areas are, as mentioned earlier, principles of individualitystructures.
 Potentially they embrace all modal aspects of our experiential horizon.
-Although they do not affect the general intermodal order of the experiential aspects, they do bind the various modal functions of the societal spheres within these aspects into the typical structural coherence of an individual whole.
-As far as the structural principles of differentiated social life-areas functioning in a highly developed, opened up society are concerned, this occurs in the first place because one of their modal aspects takes on a central, qualifying role in the typical structural whole; for there the social area concerned finds, according to its inner character, its "internal qualifying function".
-The Philosophy of the Cosmonomic Idea distinguishes this "internal qualifying function" carefully from objective or subjective purposes to which a social life-sphere is, or can be made, serviceable.
-The reason is that such goals presuppose the internal structural principle of the social sphere, and can therefore never be part of it.
+Although they do not affect the general intermodal order of the experiential aspects, they do bind the various modal functions of the societal spheres within these aspects into the structural-typical coherence of an individual whole.
+As far as the structural principles of differentiated social life-areas functioning in a highly developed, opened up society are concerned, this occurs in the first place because one of their modal aspects takes on a central, qualifying role in the typical structural whole: for there the social area concerned finds, according to its inner character, its "internal qualifying function". carefully from objective or subjective purposes to which a social life-sphere is, or can be made, serviceable, because such goals presuppose the internal-transcendental structural principle of the social sphere. and can therefore never be part of it.